CDR programmes typically over-run. Nine CDR questions almost nobody's asking which reduce delivery risk.

 Your product data release is on track for July.
-The team's moving well.
-The natural assumption is that consumer data sharing is the next phase.
+You've assembled a team which is moving it forward.
+Consumer data sharing is the next phase...
 It's just more of the same, just bigger.
 Isn't it?

 It's not.

-Here are nine worth asking before your next steering committee.
+Here are nine worth asking before your next CDR steering committee.

 Programme Delivery and Operations